jaxon-php/jaxon-yii/README.md

 ### The Jaxon classes

-The Jaxon classes must inherit from `\Jaxon\Framework\Controller`.
+The Jaxon classes must inherit from `\Jaxon\Yii\Controller`.

-They must all be located in the directory indicated by the `app.dir` option in the `jaxon.php` config file, by default `@app/jaxon`.
+They must all be located in the directory indicated by the `app.controllers.directory` option in the `jaxon.php` config file, by default `@app/jaxon`.
 If there is a namespace associated, the `app.namespace` option should be set accordingly.
 The `app.namespace` option must be explicitely set to `null`, `false` or an empty string if there is no namespace.

-By default, the Jaxon classes are located in the `@app/jaxon` dir of the Yii application, and the associated namespace is `\Jaxon\App`.
+By default, the Jaxon classes are located in the `@app/jaxon/controllers` dir of the Yii application, and the associated namespace is `\Jaxon\App`.

 This is a simple example of a Jaxon class, located at `@app/jaxon/HelloWorld.php`.